 When configuredGrantTimer or cg-RetransmissionTimer or cg-SDT-RetransmissionTimer or cg-RRC-RetransmissionTimer is started or restarted by a PUSCH transmission, it shall be started at the beginning of the first symbol of the PUSCH transmission.

+NOTE X: If the random access procedure is initiated due to expiry of TimeAlignmentTimer associated with PTAG after the initial uplink transmission during the RACH-less CLTM cell switch according to clause 5.y.3, it is up to UE implementation to include MAC subPDU(s) carrying MAC SDU from the MAC PDU of the initial uplink transmission in the UL grant in Random Access Response or determined as specified in clause 5.1.2a for the transmission of the MSGA payload.

 Next change

 5.4.3.1.3 Allocation of resources